PeterSchuld/Stanford-CS46W-ProgrammingPython/README.md

-# Stanford Continuing Studies CS 46 W — Beginning Programming in Python: An Online Course -
+# Stanford CS 46 W — Beginning Programming in Python: An Online Course -
-The course explores the world of programming by teaching students the fundamental syntax and meaning of the Python programming language.
+Final Project of the Stanford Continuing Studies course.
+The eight-Week online course explores the world of programming by teaching students the fundamental syntax and meaning of the Python programming language.

+Instructor:  Eli Lev, Technology Manager, Stanford Continuing Studies

 ### Final Assignment ###
 Practical Python Programming for Automation of Repetitive Tasks.